Jasepoe/Business-Research-Project/README.md

 My task is look into factors that are driving home prices.

-Using my knowlege of Descriptive statistics and data analyisis I was able to identify several diffrent factors that correlate with the pricing of homes.
+Using my knowlege of Descriptive statistics and data analysis I was able to identify several diffrent factors that correlate with the pricing of homes.

 With these insights I have created a presentation that shows what factors are more likely to increase home prices and what factors don't have much of an effect, helping stakeholders decide where they should invest.